Eat an Elephant One Bite at a Time: Small Ways to SaveBy on February 6, 2017

 - Go to sleep: Use less electricity and avoid late night snacking and/or drinking by sleeping the recommended eight hours a night.
 Bonus – getting enough sleep helps you avoid illness and possible medical bills or pharmacy runs.

 - Cook with the crockpot: Did you know that running a crockpot takes less energy than cooking with your oven or on a stovetop burner?
 Plus, crockpot recipes often produce leftovers that can be frozen for additional meals.

 - Drink water: You’ve probably heard you should drink water at restaurants, but committing to drinking more water each day from the tap will also lessen the amount of juice and soda you purchase.
 Concerned about water quality?
 Using a filter for your faucet or a filtering pitcher will save you money over purchasing bottled water in the long run.

 - Buddy up: Spend time with friends who are thrifty and trying to save money, too.
 Influence each other and share money-saving ideas.
 Tell someone you trust your financial goals and check back in with him or her to help hold yourself accountable.

 - Don’t BAND-AID® buy: Buying an item when upset or emotional often leads to regret.
 An impulsive purchase like a milkshake might brighten your mood in the moment, but it will negate your workout in the long run.
 If “retail therapy” is your weakness, buying a pair of expensive shoes could push you over your weekly budget.
 Calm down first, then shop.

 Try following these guidelines and track the purchases you avoided.
 Your wallet and bank account will thank you!
-(Shameless plug: If you want to maximize your savings, consider a First IB Money Market Savings account).
+(Shameless plug: If you want to maximize your savings, consider a First IB online savings account).
 Contact a Banking Specialist today at 1-888-873-3424 for more information or visit us online at firstib.com to open an account.